Hippocampome-Org/hco_dev_docs/docs/pattern_comp_sep/results_recreation.md

 ### runFigure3Creation.m

 The file runFigure3Creation.m should then be run.
 The plots 1 - 4 match the Figure 3 panels A - D.

+### Standard results

+Figures 2 and 3 show standard results from the non-overlapping assemblies version of the simulation.
+Figures 4 - 8 show parameter exploration of the simulation.
+This exploration requires many more experiments.
+The creation of these figures is not specifically documented here but is expected to be able to be recreated with the instructions here and in [simulation_run](https://hco-dev-docs.readthedocs.io/en/latest/pattern_comp_sep/simulation_run.html).
+A user can be considered to successfully be able to run the simulation with the standard settings if that user is able to recreate Figure 2 and 3.